KledEatsTacos/NotepadPPP/README.md

-This is a simple app that I probably won't visit ever again, so good luck with that.
+This is a simple text editor app that I probably won't visit ever again, so good luck with that. <br>
+P.S.
+I jokingly named this program Notepad+++.
+How very ironic...